Range Object (Excel)

 Worksheets(1).Range("C5:C10").Cells(1, 1).Formula = "=Rand()"

-Be aware that the period in front of each occurrence of the Cells property is required if the result of the preceding With statement is to be applied to the Cells property.
-In this case, it indicates that the cells are on worksheet one (without the period, the Cells property would return cells on the active sheet).
+Be aware that the period in front of each occurrence of the Cells property.
+The period is required if the result of the preceding With statement is to be applied to the Cells property—in this case, to indicate that the cells are on worksheet one (without the period, the Cells property would return cells on the active sheet).

 With Worksheets(1) .Range(.Cells(1, 1), _ .Cells(10, 10)).Borders.LineStyle = xlThick End With

 Use Offset(row, column), where row and column are the row and column offsets, to return a range at a specified offset to another range.
 The following example selects the cell three rows down from and one column to the right of the cell in the upper-left corner of the current selection.
 You cannot select a cell that is not on the active sheet, so you must first activate the worksheet.

 Worksheets("Sheet1").Activate 'Can't select unless the sheet is active Selection.Offset(3, 1).Range("A1").Select

 Use Union(range1, range2, ...) to return multiple-area ranges—that is, ranges composed of two or more contiguous blocks of cells.
 The following example creates an object defined as the union of ranges A1:B2 and C3:D4, and then selects the defined range.